makerdao/mips/MIP84/MIP84.md

 ### MIP84c6: Modify the Collateralization Ratio of the Protocol-Owned Vault Emulation

-This component enables a monthly Subproposal Process to modify the Collateralization Ratio as defined in MIP84c5 above.
+This process component establishes the process to modify the Collateralization Ratio as defined in MIP84c5 above.

 #### Subproposal Parameters and Template